huynhlvd/corpca-of/README.md

 16. Check the output folder that was specified to see the seperated images

 NOTE:
-* Inside the output folder, please create folders with names of video sequences. i.e. for every sequence in TRACK, create a new empty folder inside the output path folder (D:\outDataOF)
+* Inside the output folder, please create folders with names of video sequences, i.e., for every sequence in Data, create a new empty folder inside the output path folder (D:\outDataOF)
-* Create a folder named prior inside video sequence folder (ex in TRACK)
+* Create a folder named prior inside video sequence folder (ex in Data)
 * For every sequence in TRACK, create a new folder inside the prior folder Here is a sample folder structure:

-- TRACK
+- Data
     * Bootstrap
     * Curtain
     * ...